GrapesWikipedia/UsurpedScripts/README.md

 MAX_CONCURRENT_REQUESTS = 100
 TIMEOUT_TIME = 60
 ```
 Which work well for my machine, but may need to be messed with for your machine.
 I don't have any idea how to recommend numbers, though I think the high timeout is somewhat valuable (though it can get annoying if you're checking very few domains).
-It will generally go faster if `MAX_WORKERS` and `MAX_CONCURRENT_REQUESTS` are bigger, but sometimes it misses redirects if those are too high, so uh, mess around with those and pick values that work well for you.
+It will generally go faster if `MAX_WORKERS` and `MAX_CONCURRENT_REQUESTS` are bigger, but sometimes it misses redirects if those are too high, so uh, mess around with those and pick values that work well for your computer.